joe-thirtytwonineteen/graql/docs/guide/dataloaders.md

 GraQL assumes the following sensible defaults:

-1. Your method name (`author`) is the same as the field to fetch
+1. Your method name (`author`) is the same as the field to fetch.
-2. The response type from your method (`List` or `Map`) determines if this is a batch fetch or mapped batch fetch
+2. The response type from your method (`List` or `Map`) determines if this is a batch fetch or mapped batch fetch.
-3. The underlying data loader name will be the concatenation of your method name and "DataLoader" (e.g. "authorDataLoader")
+3. The underlying data loader name will be the concatenation of your method name and "DataLoader" (e.g. "authorDataLoader").
-4. The GraphQL `type` is the same name as the type generic for the collection passed to the method
+4. The GraphQL `type` is the same name as the type generic for the collection passed to the method.

 ## Customization